Idris Elba, footballers take to African airwaves to fight Ebola

+* Galapagos announces new phase 2 proof-of-concept study with filgotinib in cutaneous lupus erythematosus

-ABIDJAN British actor Idris Elba and a host of international football stars launched a public awareness campaign on Wednesday to help halt West Africa's Ebola epidemic and recognize the health workers fighting the deadly disease.
+ABIDJAN Dec 3 British actor Idris Elba and a host of international football stars launched a public awareness campaign on Wednesday to help halt West Africa's Ebola epidemic and recognise the health workers fighting the deadly disease.

 The worst Ebola outbreak on record has killed more than 6,000 people in Guinea, Sierra Leone and Liberia, the three countries worst affected by the epidemic.